sbhackerspace/sbhx-sbitter/README.md

 =======

 SBitter is SBHX's Twitter clone.
-We're writing many such clones using various languages and frameworks for comparison.
+We're writing many such clones using various languages and frameworks for comparison, then tying them together into a federated network that anyone can join.

 Terminology